devops329/devops/instruction/unitTestingJwtPizzaService/unitTestingJwtPizzaService.md

 ## Creating a simple test

-Now that you have set up jwt-pizza-service to be tested with Jest we can make sure it is all working right by writing a simple test.
+Now that you have set up jwt-pizza-service to be tested with Jest, you can make sure it is all working right by writing a simple test.
 Create a file named `authRouter.test.js` in the `src/routes` directory and place the following `hello world` test in file.

 ```sh
 test('hello world', () => {